dbaieri/implicit-arap/README.md

 Our Polyscope-based viewer is useful for defining deformation handles and inspecting results.
 The `--load_shape` option specifies a Neural SDF weights file.
 The network will be used to extract level set meshes via marching cubes, which will then be displayed on the live viewer.

-Options in (1.1) allow to select which level set to visualize (the "Render" button has to be pushed after selecting the level set value).
+Options in (1.1) allow to select which level set to visualize (push the "Render" after selecting the level set value).

 By CTRL/Cmd + clicking on the displayed surface, the user can select points, which are added to the "Live Picks" point cloud (see (2)).
 Using the interactive commands in (1.3), the user can: